glynnbird/todolist/README.md

 # create a distributable file in the 'dist' folder based on the source file
 npx rollup --format=es --file=dist/add_todo.js -- add_todo.js
 ```

+## Routing

+There are number of options:

+1. Routes - for each worker, attach a URL to which it will be called with.
+This requires you to set up a DNS CNAME so that Cloudflare can intercept the traffic.
+One "route" is required for each worker.
+2. Custom Domains - Cloudflare allows you to set up a custom domain e.g. `something.glynnnbird.com` which gets routed to a single worker.
+This worker can do all of the housekeeping and the invoke the the right worker to handle the request.
+This is a simpler approach because it automatically brings the CNAME under Terraform control and plumbs it into the Worker.

+My `router.js` does some sanity checks

+- Is this a `POST` request?
+- Is the user supplying a `Content-type: application/json` header?

+If not, they get HTTP 400.

+It also handles `OPTIONS` (CORS pre-flight checks) for all routes in one place.

+It then checks the incoming path (e.g. `/add`) and decides which Worker to call.
+These Workers are do not have public routes, so you can only get to them through the router.

+The router worker needs "service bindings" to be able to call another worker.
+This is all set up in Terraform.
+The router worker is not bound to the KV store, but the individual workers are.